TJ-Tshabalala/Alx_DjangoLearnLab/LibraryProject/README.md

-Create a README file for the LibraryProject for Django project This is to learn and show how to django works.
+This is the README file for the Introduction to Django project

-This is the read me file that will contain information about the Library Project
+Hopefully this works.